uptane/uptane.github.io/index.md

 css_id: landing
 ---

-#### Uptane hosted a free online workshop on March 31 entitled "A Conversation on End-to-End Secure Automotive Software Updates."
-The slide decks for the conference can be accessed as follows: [Introductory/Uptane](https://uptane.github.io/papers/23uptane_331_ms.pdf), [Supply chain overview](https://uptane.github.io/papers/23uptane_331_mackay.pdf), and [SBOM overview](https://uptane.github.io/papers/23uptane_331_hart.pdf).

-#### Watch for more details on our next workshop, to be held June 23 in the Detroit area following the escar USA meeting.
+#### Uptane will be holding an online conference on June 23, 2023, from 10 am to 1:15 pm EDT.
+The free event will feature presentations on software supply chain security, cryptographic agility to support the long-life of vehicles, and examples of two different Uptane Integration Experiences that reflect the continuing evolution of the technology in both transportation and other applications.
+Please [click here](https://nyu.zoom.us/meeting/register/tJUvde2grDItGNVxxJPl11Rub_V2setyph-A) to register.

-#### The Uptane Standard team has also prepared a survey to help us determine where to focus our outreach initiatives for 2023.
+#### The Uptane Standard team is also still looking for input on its survey.
+Responses will help us determine where to focus our outreach initiatives for the rest of 2023 and for the years ahead.
 Please [click here](https://forms.gle/nASmibdFY8B61RTT6) to complete the survey and be sure to share the link with your colleagues as well.
 =======================

 Uptane is an open and secure software update framework design which protects software delivered over-the-air to